A: LifeGuard (LG) is an operating system update program for Zebra Android products that provides multiple value propositions for Zebra customers:

 NOTE: A "software warranty” is generally 90 days; a “hardware warranty” is generally 12 months.

-A: Applying the updates associated with each bulletin will set a “Patch Level” on the device that correlates to the Google published Android Monthly Bulletin.
+A: The Android SPL is a date assigned by Google to cover a known set of Common Vulnerability Exposures (CVEs) addressed by the patch.
+CVE details are documented in the monthly Android Security Bulletin.
+Applying the updates associated with each bulletin will set a “Patch Level” on the device that correlates to the Google published Android Monthly Bulletin.
 This information is provided in each individual product’s release notes at its time of release and can be seen in Settings > About Phone on most devices.

 - The device’s most recent full security update

 - The date the device last received "Critical Only" updates